dyorg/vophper/README.md

 # Vophper

-Vophper is a ORM framework PHP 4.x created in 2010 just to study.
+Vophper is a ORM framework PHP 4.x created in 2010 just to study about database abstraction and object-oriented programming.
 The objective was make easier interations with database, through mapped database objects using Value Object pattern, so avoid write scrips SQL and SQL injections.

 **Vophper** is a acronym of **V**alue **O**bject **PHP** P**er**sistence Library.